 If you're willing to spend more money on your mattress, the Sleep Master Spring Mattress is an excellent choice.
 Most people will find this mattress offers plenty of support with enough cushion to be comfortable for a solid night of sleep.

 The Sleep Master iCoil Spring Mattress is constructed with hundreds of individually pocketed coils to minimize motion transfer.
-To minimize pressure points and provide support, the iCoil Spring Mattress is finished with two layers of comfort foam and another layer of high-density support foam.
+To provide support, the iCoil Spring Mattress is finished with two layers of comfort foam and another layer of high-density support foam.
 When compared to other mattresses, the support foam layer in this mattress does a great job of maintaining the firmness and support of the bed.
-The pillow-top is likey soft enough for most people, but if you’re looking for an extra-plush feeling, you might need to add a separate topper.
+The pillow-top is soft enough for most people, but if you’re looking for an extra-plush feeling, you might need to add a separate topper.

 We like that this king-size mattress comes with a metal box spring, which is unique for many of the bed-in-a-box mattresses available online.
 Just unpack the box spring, which springs into place easily, then allow the mattress to expand for up to 48 hours before laying your head down for a good night of rest.